dkandalov/scratch/README.markdown

 How to use?
 ===========
  - Alt+C, Alt+C - open default scratch
+ (it can be 'last opened' or 'topmost in scratches list'; see "Tools -> Scratch -> Default Scratch")
- - Alt+C, Alt+S - open list of all scratches
+ - Alt+C, Alt+S - open list with all scratches
  - Alt+C, Alt+A - add new scratch

 In scratches list popup: